Military medics deploy in California, Texas as virus surges

 In California, military doctors, nurses and other health care specialists were being deployed to eight hospitals facing staffing shortages amid a record-breaking case numbers.
 In Houston, an 86-person Army medical team worked to take over a wing of United Memorial Medical Center.

 Texas reported 10,000 new cases for the third straight day Thursday and 129 additional deaths.
-California, meanwhile, reported its largest two-day total of confirmed cases, nearly 20,000, along with 258 deaths over 48 hours.
-There are more than 8,000 people in hospitals who have either tested positive for the coronavirus or are suspected to have it.
+California reported its largest two-day total of confirmed cases, nearly 20,000, along with 258 deaths over 48 hours.

-There were signs elsewhere in country’s Sunbelt that the virus was stretching authorities’ capacity to respond.
-The medical examiner’s office in metro Phoenix has gotten portable storage coolers and ordered more to handle an influx of bodies — reminiscent of New York City at the height of the pandemic there earlier this year.
+There were signs across the Sunbelt that the virus was stretching authorities’ capacity to respond.
+The medical examiner’s office in metro Phoenix has gotten portable storage coolers and ordered more to handle an influx of bodies — reminiscent of New York City at the height of the pandemic there.

-In Florida’s Miami-Dade County, the county commission unanimously approved an emergency order giving all code and fire inspectors authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practice social distancing.
+In Florida, Miami-Dade County’s commission gave code and fire inspectors authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practice social distancing.
 Police officers already had this enforcement power.

 “We’re going to put a heck of a lot of people out there,” said Mayor Carlos Gimenez.
 “Our people are going to go everywhere.”